UNNAMED INFANT CANFIELD - at birth (2010)/ Charged: Mother; Jessie Lauren Canfield - Redondo Beach CA

 hasn't determined a cause of death for Jessie Canfield's baby or ruled

-.
+the death a homicide.
 The coroner's tests could take three weeks to

 complete.
 The 24-year-old Santa Barbara woman was arrested